visualbis/visualbis.github.io/source/ModelCategory.rst

 For our example, two child nodes from the Node “Total Cost” needs to be included as composite nodes to the Node “Revenue”.
-For adding the composite nodes, go to the configuration settings window of the Node “Revenue” by clicking the Edit and Configure Node option (see Figure below).
+For adding the composite nodes, go to the configuration settings window of the Node “Revenue” by clicking the Edit (see Figure below).

 .. figure:: _static/cnd2.png
     :align: center